hallie-marshall/ecommerce-promotional-abtesting/README.md

 -	Flat discounts consistently outperform Percentage discounts for Non-Top20 customers while Percentage discounts perform well for Top20 customers.
 -	Email performs slightly better than SMS, but it is not statistically significant.
 -	Urgency messaging has no significant impact; however, No Urgency typically outperforms Urgency messaging, unless coupled with SMS.
--	The best combination of features: Top20 customers purchasing Non-Top5 products via SMS with “Your Favorite Product is On Sale!” using a Percentage discount with No Urgency messaging
+-	The most valuable combination of features: Top20 customers purchasing Non-Top5 products via SMS with “Your Favorite Product is On Sale!” using a Percentage discount with No Urgency messaging
--	The lowest conversion rate among multi-variates: Non-Top20 customers purchasing Top5 products via Email with “Exclusive Deal for You!” using a Percentage discount and No Urgency messaging
+-	The lowest conversion rate among multi-variable combinations: Non-Top20 customers purchasing Top5 products via Email with “Exclusive Deal for You!” using a Percentage discount and No Urgency messaging

 By implementing the insights from this study, this organization can: